MESH-Research/invenio-group-collections-kcworks/README.md

-# invenio-group-collections
+# Invenio Group Collections for Knowledge Commons Works

 Version 0.1.0-dev1

 Copyright 2024 Mesh Research
 Contributors: Ian Scott

-The package provides integration between Commons groups and InvenioRDM collections (communities).
+The package provides integration between Knowledge Commons groups and InvenioRDM collections (communities).
 It exposes a `group_collections` API endpoint that can be used for automatic creation of an InvenioRDM record collection linked to a group on a remote service.
 This package is intended for use with the Knowledge Commons Works instance of InvenioRDM, although it could be customized to work with other instances.
 If there is interest in using this package with other instances, please contact the package maintainer to discuss how the package could be updated to work for your use case.

 This package is also intended to be used in conjunction with the `invenio_remote_user_data` package, which provides a similar integration between group and user metadata from a remote service and InvenioRDM.